 If you are not worried about time and want a sure-fire way of making sure you get the correct number on your booking, you can phone the airline.

 However, sometimes airline call centres are under the pump due to COVID-19 related disruptions.
 In that case, you could also search for an email address or live chat function on the airline’s website.

 On the day of your flight

-If it’s gotten to the day of departure and you’ve been reading our guide to where to credit your points on your way to the airport, realising that you’d get more points by crediting to a different program, then you have four more chances before you board the plane.
+It’s gotten to the day of departure and you’ve been reading our guide to where to credit your points on your way to the airport.
+You’ve realised that you’d get more points by crediting to a different program.
+Well, you have four more chances before you board the plane.

 4. At check-in

 You can change your frequent flyer number when checking in, which is easiest with an agent rather than at a self-service kiosk.
 Make sure that the new number is reflected correctly on your boarding pass.

 However, if you want to use the lounge access perks of one membership before changing it to another for earning points, you might not want to make this change too early.